How to Connect an Xbox One Controller to a PC

 An internet connection is not required for basic use, but it may be needed for firmware updates.

 By following this guide, you can easily connect your Xbox One controller to a PC and enjoy a seamless gaming experience.
-Whether you prefer a wired or wireless setup, the Xbox One controller offers versatility and comfort for all your gaming needs.
+Whether you prefer a wired or wireless setup, the Xbox One controller offers versatility for all your gaming needs.